-Nutritionists and Dietitians near 90024
+Nutritionists and Dietitians in 90024

 I help people develop a new and improved relationship with food and their body.
 They learn how to break away from diet culture, food rules and the beliefs that have influenced the choices they make.
 My clients learn how to reconnect to the wisdom we were all born and blessed with of being intuitive eaters.
 Confidence and self doubt slowly diminish as we work together and clients are able to become mindful and conscious eaters with any food choice they make.
 They learn to enjoy eating again with honoring their cravings.